penoonan/app/README.md

 The base model provides three ways of interacting with Wordpress data: `\Sketch\WpApiWrapper`,  `\Sketch\WpQueryFactory`, and `\Sketch\WpDbWrapper`.
 That way, you can fetch your posts and database objects however you like, whether with normal Wordpress functions (e.g., `$this->wp->get_posts()`), by creating a new WP_Query object (`$this->wp_query->make($args)`), or by using `$this->wpdb->get_results($prepared_sql)`.

 If that's too simplistic, remember you are in no way required to use Sketch's base model.
 It's not an ORM, has no query builder, and is kept minimal by design.
-You can easily write your own base Model class or even use something like the [Eloquent ORM](http://www.edzynda.com/use-laravels-eloquent-orm-outside-of-laravel/) if "lightweight" isn't a priority.
+You can easily write your own base Model class or even use something like the [Eloquent ORM](http://www.edzynda.com/use-laravels-eloquent-orm-outside-of-laravel/) if keeping a small footprint isn't a priority for your project.

 ##Validation